 FOSD adapts a familiar egalitarian approach to distributive justice and applies it to the idea that each person has a liberty right to self-determination.
 Whether Protestant Christian supremacy is an important source of inequalities that violate FOSD and the egalitarian values that underlie it is developed in Part II.
 FOSD provides one way to navigate questions about inequality that originate in a dominant identity.
 If Protestant Christian is an example of a dominant identity, then the egalitarian position sketched here can bring out why Protestant Christian supremacy should be taken seriously and also offer guidance on how its effects can be evaluated.

-II Protestant Supremacy in Law, Politics, and Society
+II A.Protestant Supremacy in Law, Politics, and Society

 First I consider examples that considered in the narrow context of modern First Amendment jurisprudence seem to count against the pessimistic assessment that a dominant religious identity continues to impede the realization of equality in the US.
 I then show that by zooming out to consider immigration policy, LGBTQ rights, and other examples, a different picture emerges.